alessiapacca/igl-project/README.md

 - Currently using only the provided landmark example
 - To be updated when more landmark data available
-- Click `Rigid Alignment` to see the demo
+- Click the `Rigid Alignment` button to see the demo